vmazheru/empty_mvn_springboot/README.md

-# empty_mvn_springboot
+# Empty Maven Spring Boot Project

-Empty Maven Spring Boot Project
+A simple application with single method home controller and a test for it.